-As so many writers have discovered, making money from writing is not easy.
+As so many writers have discovered, online publishing opens new doors.

 You don’t need a traditional publisher to access a worldwide market.

 Self-publishing involves a very long learning curve that requires the acquisition of so many skills.
-So long, in fact, that writing a book often seems like the easiest part of the process.
+In fact, so long that writing a book often seems like the easiest part of the process.

-To be able to get the word out to the world about a book, the best means at an author’s disposal is always using blogging as a publishing platform.
+To get the word out to the world about a book, the best means at an author’s disposal is always to use blogging as a publishing platform.

 Getting people to take notice of a book is not easy.
 But getting people to read an article about a book or books is much easier.